camposfa/plhdbR/README.md

 To use the tools, you must have access to the PLHDB.
 The site is currently accessible for the working group members only.

 `plhdbR` aims to facillitate the analysis of data in the PLHDB.
-It will set out to accomplish three main tasks:
+It will contain three main sets of tools:

--   Tools that make it easy to read the life history and fertility data into R for further analysis
+-   Functions that make it easy to read the life history and fertility data into R for further analysis

 -   Functions for calculating vital rates